 Second, federal student loans have unique repayment options that aren’t available for private student loans.
 For example, federal loans can be deferred for six months after graduation which isn’t offered by many private lenders (there are exceptions).

 Federal loans also allow borrowers to choose between a standard ten-year repayment plan, a graduated repayment plan, and income-driven repayment plans.
-The latter two plans are usually result in lower monthly payments which aren’t available among many private lenders (save for a few exceptions).
+The latter two plans usually result in lower monthly payments which aren’t available among many private lenders (save for a few exceptions).

 Third, students usually get better interest rates on federal loans than they do on private student loans.
 Lenders offer private student loans at an interest rate based on the credit history and risk of the borrower.
 Since the U.S. government guarantees federal student loans, borrowers can enjoy relatively low, fixed rates.